chunglabmit/spimstitch/README.md

 * **levels** is the number of Neuroglancer pyramid levels to be created.
   The default is 5.

+* **chunk-size** is the size of a precomputed chunk in x,y,z format.
+                 The default is 64,64,64 for blockfs, 128,128,128 for ngff.

 * **log-level** is the level for logging, one of "DEBUG", "INFO", "WARNING" or "ERROR".
 The default is "WARNING".